-- To extend support of ARS/P/P that did not participate in the Hyde Park Art Center exhibition Artists Run Chicago 2.0 and acknowledge their important contribution to the Chicago art community.
+- To extend support of ARS/P/P (both new and longstanding) and acknowledge their important contribution to the Chicago art community.

 - To give financial support to spaces run by ALAANA (African, Latinx, Asian, Arab, and Native American), queer, womxn artists and/or artists with disabilities.

 For questions about the Artists Run Chicago Fund contact Tran Tran at firstname.lastname@example.org.